-This unannounced inspection was carried out by an inspector on 12 October 2016.
+This unannounced inspection was carried out by an inspector on 23 May 2017.

-Before our inspection, we reviewed information we held about the provider including, for example, statutory notifications that they had sent us.
+We reviewed information we held about the provider including, for example, statutory notifications that they had sent us.
 A statutory notification is information about important events which the provider is required to send us by law.
-We also contacted health and social care commissioners who place and monitor the care of people using the service.
+We contacted the health and social care commissioners who help place and monitor the care of people living in the home that have information about the quality of the service.